Ezequiel294/dotfiles/README.md

 ```bash
 arch-chroot /mnt
 ```
-You should see that "root" is not red anymore
+You should see that the 'root' is not red anymore.

 Set the time zone
 ```bash